-Rack Petroleum Ltd. ack R

-ANHYDROUS AMMONIAL HAND DLER'S HANDS-ON CHECK SHEET
+ANHYDROUS AMMONIAL HANI DLER'S HANDS-ON CHECK SHEET

+Date:

-Prainee: Employer: Rack Petroleum Ltd.
+Frainee: Employer: Rack Petroleum Ltd.

 Company: Rack Petroleum Ltd. Trainer:

-The trainee and trainer will only sign trainer are confident in the ability of are understood. the checklist have been shown to the trainee.
-In the form when both the trainee and the the trainee that all aspects of the check sheet ck Petroleum Safety Officer for the file.
+The trainee and trainer will only sign trainer are confident in the ability of are understood.
+The form must be returned to the Ra the trainee that all aspects of the check sheet ck Petroleum Safety Officer for the file.

-Protective clothing impervious to SAFETY KITS Gloves
+PROTECTION AND SAFETY Protective clothing impervious to SAFETY KITS Gloves

-anhydrous - chemical suit, neoprene gloves, boots Cioves
+anhydrous - chemical suit, neoprene gloves, boots Gioves

 Full face respirators Goggles

 Water Water bottle

 Fire extinguishers Emergency water tank

 Wind indicator

 Emergency Response Plan

 SDS

-TRANSFER AND HADLING OF THE PPONUCT
+TRANSFER AND HADLING OF THE PRODUCT

 Decontamination procedures Transfer from storage tank to the delivery unit

-Operation of pumps and/or Transfer from the deliver unit to the
+Operation of pumps and/or compressors Transfer from the deliver unit to the field tank

-compressors field tank

 Excess flow valves Transfer from the storage tank to the field tank

 Safety valves (date, pressure, guards) Transfer from the transport unit to the storage tank

 Load limits (tanks filled to 85% only) Measuring devices (meters and scales)

 Pressure limits Breakaway coupler practices

 Proper techniques for connecting and disconnecting liquid and vapour lines Use of lock boxes

 Proper techniques for bleeding of

-hoses, nurse tanks, transfer delivery units and storage buckets
+hoses, nurse tanks, transfer delivery

-Disposal of bleed off water
+units and storage buckets Disposal of bleed off water

+No provide the second se